Quiet Conversations in Color

 In the past, when I used film, I would typically go for high saturation to obtain extremely rich colors.
 When I switched to digital photography and had access to the “digital darkroom,” I found I was able to develop the particular skill set of a painter who works with the various tonal values of color.
 This lightening and darkening of specific areas within an image can be quite dramatic, and echoes the way that black and white fine art photographers worked in the traditional “wet darkroom,” with chemical baths and exposures.
 The resulting effect can make images appear to be more three dimensional.

-Another component to my painterly style is to personally print all images on the highest quality archival smooth or textured fine art papers, canvas, and most recently on metallic papers.
-The combination of effects in the final photograph can be transformative and creates a richer visual experience of the image both in color and detail.
+Another component to my painterly style is to personally print all images on the highest quality archival fine art and metallic papers, canvas, and most recently directly onto metal.
+Metal prints can look astonishingly rich and detailed plus the added benefit on not needing matting and framing with glass.
+Choosing the right surface for an image to be printed on can be transformative and creates a richer visual experience of the image both in color and detail.

 Throughout my life, I have always been strongly influenced by Asian art.
 In particular, the concept of “less is more”, wherein, I attempt to capture the totality of a scene, object or flower by focusing on one small aspect that captures the essence of the larger composition.
 By focusing on the smaller aspect, the mind is engaged to imagine the whole.
 I find this approach very fulfilling, since it ideally brings forth a more interpretive and meditative experience for both the viewer and myself.
 This is probably the most significant aspect of why so many of my images do appear to be paintings.